Research Profile Pays Off

-in the German Research Foundation’s 2015 Funding Atlas
+The University of Bamberg in the German Research Foundation’s 2018 Funding Atlas

 The figures are in, and according to the current data on the distribution of public research funding, the University of Bamberg’s academic focus areas continue to pay off: humanities and social science programmes have secured funding at the highest levels.

-The University of Bamberg’s professed goal is the cultivation of a clear academic profile: as University President Prof. Godehard Ruppert puts it, "the more specialised the area of expertise, the better the chances of securing third-party funding.”
-For years, the University of Bamberg has relied on an academic profile defined by four core research fields, of which the humanities and the social sciences form the foundational base.
-The German Research Foundation’s (DFG) most recent funding atlas once again bears testament to this strategy’s success.
+The University of Bamberg’s professed goal is the cultivation of a distinctive academic profile.
+As University President Prof. Godehard Ruppert puts it, “A clear and distinctive research profile considerably increases the chances of securing third-party funding.”
+For years, the University of Bamberg has relied on an academic profile build on a foundation formed by the humanities and social sciences.
+The German Research Foundation’s (DFG) 2018 funding atlas once again bears testament to this strategy’s success.

-The atlas, which is based on the years 2011 to 2013, provides information on the amount and distribution of public funding at German universities.
-And in order to aid in comparing the provided data, it also identifies the individual profiles of these institutions’ core funding areas.
-Based on this information, it is clear that on a national scale the University of Bamberg has found its place among the top performers in terms of research funding acquisition.
+The current atlas, which looks at the years 2014 to 2016, provides information on the amount and distribution of public funding at German universities.
+In order to aid in comparing different universities using the provided data, it also identifies the individual and subject-specific profiles of these institutions’ core funding areas.
+This edition shows that on a national scale the University of Bamberg is once again among the top performers in terms of research funding acquisition.

 Frontrunners in education

-The DFG has awarded the University of Bamberg grants totalling 11 million euros in the academic field of the humanities and social sciences.
-In this academic field, the University of Bamberg primarily acquired the largest amounts of funding in areas of social and behavioural science: among the Bavarian universities, a total of 8.3 million euros in funding from the DFG means that its acquisitions were second only the considerably larger Ludwig-Maximilian-Universität in Munich.
+The DFG awarded the University of Bamberg grants totalling 12.2 million euros in the academic field of the humanities and social sciences.
+In total, the University of Bamberg received 13.2 million euros in funding.
+The university acquired the largest amounts of funding for the social and behavioural sciences, which comprise research fields in education and educational research, psychology, social sciences, economics and law.
+Among Bavarian universities, a total of 9.6 million euros in funding from the DFG means that the University of Bamberg’s acquisitions were second only the considerably larger Ludwig-Maximilian-Universität in Munich.